RAF Great Massingham

 Royal Air Force Great Massingham or more simply RAF Great Massingham is a former Royal Air Force station located 8.1 mi southwest of Fakenham, Norfolk and 11.7 mi east of King's Lynn, Norfolk, England.

-The airfield was built as a satellite airfield of RAF West Raynham in 1940.
-The airfield closed in 1945, although remained in use for storage until the 1950s.
+The airfield was built as a satellite airfield of RAF West Raynham in 1940 but was upgraded to a parent station on 3 June 1944.
+The airfield closed in 1945, although remained in use for storage until 1958.

 History

 The following units were posted here at some point: